xianhuazhou/elog/README.md

 Development & Test
 ------------------

-It's developed with CoffeeScript(nodejs), we are using mocha with should for the unit test.
+we are using mocha with should for the test, run test in elo directory:
+    $ mocha -r should --compilers coffee:coffee-script

 Known issues:
 * It doesn't work with logs with multiple bytes.